Passive Fire Protection

 Passive Fire Protection uses a buildings’ structural design to reduce the spread of fire

-Passive Fire Protection uses a buildings’ structural design to reduce the spread of fire, providing safer evacuation for occupants and entry routes for firefighters.
+These Passive Fire Protection strategies use a buildings’ structural design to reduce the spread of fire.

 Speak to one of our Passive Fire experts